turtledb-com/turtledb-com/README.md

 Because a `Turtle` is an ongoing sequence of byte-arrays it's literally a data-stream and can be treated as such.
 Because streams can be easily stored, retrieved, shared, and *uh...* streamed, it makes `Turtle`s a cheap, easy, and standard to deal with.

-> [!NOTE]
-> Fun Fact: "Turtle" is a reference to ["Turtles All the Way Down"](https://en.wikipedia.org/wiki/Turtles_all_the_way_down)

 ## Overview

 > [!NOTE]
+> Fun Facts:
+> * "Turtle" is a reference to ["Turtles All the Way Down"](https://en.wikipedia.org/wiki/Turtles_all_the_way_down)
-> The primary inspirations for this project are bittorrent, bitcoin, git, and the w3c.
+> * The primary inspirations for this project are bittorrent, bitcoin, git, and the w3c.

 ### turtledb-com is Version Control